vrodriguezf/mlr/doc/knitted/tutorial/resample.md

 Included resampling strategies
 ------------------------------

-The package comes with a couple of predefined strategies.
+The package comes with a number of predefined strategies.

 * 'Subsample' for subsampling,
 * 'Holdout' for holdout (training/test),